1 Context and Positioning

 Stacks of contracile units are arranged parallel to form sarcomeres which are, in turn, assembled in series within muscle fibrils and fibers, see Figure 1.2.
 It is the synchronized contraction of all activated contractile units that enables the macroscopic shortening of the muscle fibers.

-Our goals at the mesoscale are to (i) provide a physiologically valid model of the network of sarcomeric structural proteins and study how its properties affect the collective functioning of contractile units, and (2) to formulate a homogenized macroscopic behavior law of the tissue that takes into account its composite microstructure.
+- provide a physiologically valid model of the network of sarcomeric structural proteins and study how its properties affect the collective functioning of contractile units,

 1.4.4 Macroscale: muscle fiber and muscle tissue

 The macroscale is the scale of the contracting tissue itself.
-Macroscopic data include the typical continnum mechanics fields of displacement, deformation, stresses etc. In the case of the heart they also include the internal pressure, the ventricules or atria volumes and the blood flow rates in and out the cavities.
+Macroscopic data include the typical continnum mechanics fields of displacement, deformation, stresses etc. In the case of the heart they also include the internal pressure, the ventricules or atria volumes and the blood flow rates in and out of the cavities.

 The challenge is to provide a model that can reproduce these macroscopic observables using ingredients reminiscent of the actual physiological process.
 Since these processses are complex, the models may involve many parameters that end up to be difficult to calibrate.
 Another difficulty lies in the numerical cost of these models which can impair their use in clinical contexts.